 Welcome to my profile page.
 Here you can learn a little about my academic background and my current research interests.

 My degree is in Clinical Psychology.
 I completed both my B.A. in Psychology and Ph.D. in Clinical Psychology at the University at Buffalo under the guidance of Larry Hawk, Ph.D..
 I completed a clinical intership at the University of Mississippi Medical Center - Jackson VA Consortium in Jackson, MS and completed a 2-year post-doctoral program focused on PTSD and Addiction research at the University of Mississippi Medical Center under the guidance of Scott Coffey, Ph.D..

-My current research focuses on studying smoking behavior and cue-reactivity to alcohol cues.
+My current research focuses on studying addictive behaviors related to smoking and alcohol use.
 Specifically I am interested in attentional and emotional aspects of addiction.
-This includes studying the effect of nicotine on attentional and emotional processes in both smokers and non-smokers and assessing cue-reactivity to smoking cues in both general smoking populations and in specific populations where smoking is comorbid with other psychiatric disorders, such as post-traumatic stress disorder.
-I am currently collaborating with the Multidisciplinary Vision Research Laboratory here at RIT to incorporate mobile eye-tracking into cue-reactivity paradigms.
-I frequently use psychophysiological research methods to study attention and emotion processing; measures such as the startle eye-blink reflex, facial emg, heartrate, and skin conductance responses.
+I am affiliated with the Multidisciplinary Vision Research Laboratory here at RIT where I incorporate mobile eye-tracking into cue-reactivity paradigms.
+I frequently use psychophysiological research methods to study attention and emotion processing; measures such as the startle eye-blink reflex, facial EMG, heartrate, and skin conductance responses.
 I collaborate with various colleagues on topics beyond my main focus, such as studying physiological arousal to jealousy scripts.
 In the past I have studied attentional and emotional processing in borderline personality disorder populations and have done work studying the effect of incentives on basic attentional processes.
 I supervise a large number of student projects in my lab and these projects often vary in the content domain.
 To see a list of my publications, please click on the link to my curriculum vitae located to the left.

-Here at RIT I typically teach Introduction to Psychology, Psychophysiology, Psychopharmacology, Biological Basis of Mental Disorders, Behavior Modification, and Brain and Behavior.
+Here at RIT I typically teach Psychophysiology, Psychopharmacology, Biological Basis of Mental Disorders, Behavior Modification, Personality Psychology, Biopsychology and Graduate Biopsychology.